- Home

 Meet the Lawyer Helping Injured Workers Move Forward

-Stan Gregory has spent decades representing injured employees in New Jersey workers’ compensation matters.
-His background includes leadership service with the Office of Attorney Ethics, District IIIB, and regular appearances in New Jersey courts and administrative tribunals.
+His background includes leadership service with the Office of Attorney Ethics, District IIIB, along with regular appearances in New Jersey courts and administrative tribunals.

 Past Settlements